 Zhi 'only' and shi (sharing the same form with the copula) are two well-known focus markers in Mandarin.
 In each of the two sentences presented in (3), the default focus falls on the constituent that immediately follows the focus particles.
 Importantly, these particles must be spelt out.

-- (3) a.
+(3) a.
 Women zhi $[xingqiyi]F$ shang wangqiuke.
-2PL only Monday take tennis-course 'We take the tennis course only on Mondays.' - b.
+2PL only Monday take tennis-course b.
 Women shi $[xingqiyi]F$ shang wangqiuke.
 2PL SHI Monday take tennis-course